Houston to Colorado Road Trip

 Did you know that the average Houston resident eats out more times a week than anywhere else in the U.S.?
 Maybe it’s because restaurants are a bit more affordable—or maybe it’s because the food in Houston is fire.

-Roost (American, Southwestern) — This cozy and unassuming contemporary Southwestern eatery has all your favorite classic American offerings, seafood included.
+- Roost ($$) — This cozy and unassuming contemporary Southwestern eatery has all your favorite classic American offerings, seafood included.
 Head chef Kevin Naderi takes inspiration from his cooking experience in Napa and NYC and centers farm-fresh ingredients inspired from countries all over the world.

-Batanga (Latin, Bar) — Batanga has one of the largest outdoor patios in Houston, making a great spot for warm summer nights—or for those who want to eat socially distanced.
+- Batanga ($$) — Batanga has one of the largest outdoor patios in Houston, making a great spot for warm summer nights—or for those who want to eat socially distanced.
 This restaurant offers a range of tapas—small plates—from Latin American countries including Brazil, Spain, Colombia, Mexico, Peru, and Cuba.

-Space lovers will love the Space Center Houston, which includes a display of a flown SpaceX Falcon 9 rocket that is over 156 feet long.
-If you’re a fan of museums, you can also check out The Museum of Fine Arts, Houston for countless art exhibitions.
+- The Space Center: Space lovers will love the Space Center Houston, which includes a display of a flown SpaceX Falcon 9 rocket that is over 156 feet long.

-Go to an Astros game at Minute Maid Park, where you can also enjoy some of the most exciting stadium food in the country (tortilla-wrapped hotdog with Hot Cheetos, anyone?).
+- Minute Maid Park: You can catch an Astros game at the Minute Maid Stadium with the right trip planning.
+Here, you can also enjoy some of the most exciting stadium food in the country (tortilla-wrapped hotdog with Hot Cheetos, anyone?)

-Looking for a more laid-back activity?
+- Buffalo Bayou Partnership: Looking for a more laid-back activity?
 Try out the Buffalo Bayou Partnership where you’ll have access to hundreds of acres of running trails and parkland.
+This non-profit organization also offers boat tours of the bayou.

 Ah, San Antonio, where the sun shines 300 days a year and the average temperature is in the 70s.
 This city, centered nearly equidistant between Texas’s east and west coasts, is a perfect stop on any southern road trip.

-Whiskey Cake Kitchen and Bar (Contemporary, Bar) — With an extensive cocktail menu, weekend brunch, and mouth-watering appetizers, this stop will give you all the southern food offerings you’re craving—without sacrificing culinary innovation.
+- Whiskey Cake Kitchen and Bar ($$): With an extensive cocktail menu, weekend brunch, and mouth-watering appetizers, this stop will give you all the southern food offerings you’re craving—without sacrificing culinary innovation.
 Think Thai barbeque duck wings, steamed black mussels, chicken & waffles, and pork brisket steak.
 Yum.

-Southerleigh Fine Food & Brewery (American, Bar) — Run by chef Jeff Balfour, this restaurant modernizes classic cross-cultural Texan cuisine—plus, with a seasonal shifting menu, you’re always guaranteed to be getting the best menu with the freshest ingredients.
+- Southerleigh Fine Food & Brewery ($$): Run by chef Jeff Balfour, this restaurant modernizes classic cross-cultural Texan cuisine—plus, with a seasonal shifting menu, you’re always guaranteed to be getting the best menu with the freshest ingredients.

-The River Walk, or Paseo del Rio, is a 15-mile urban waterway.
+- The River Walk: This walking route, also known as Paseo del Rio, is a 15-mile urban waterway.
 Walk along the waterway or hop in a boat for a guided tour through the city.
 On the south end of the waterway, you can catch a glimpse of the San Antonio Missions.

 San Antonio to Austin, TX